pixelcog/nginx/README.md

   the init style.

 The following recipes are used to build module support into Nginx.
-To use a module in the `nginx::source` recipe, add its recipe name to the attribute `node['nginx']['source']['modules']`.
+To use a module in the `nginx-pixelcog::source` recipe, add its recipe name to the attribute `node['nginx']['source']['modules']`.

 - `ipv6.rb` - enables IPv6 support